Scott Field (politician)

-Scott Field (January 26, 1847 – December 20, 1931) was an American politician who represented Texas in the United States House of Representatives from 1903–1907.
+Scott Field (January 26, 1847 – December 20, 1931) was an American politician who represented Texas in the United States House of Representatives from 1903 to 1907.

 Biography

 Field was born in Canton, Mississippi.
 He attended the McKee School in Madison County, Mississippi.

 Military service

 During the American Civil War, Field enlisted in the Confederate States Army as a member of the Harvey Scouts.
 Later, he served in Major General W.H.
 Jackson’s division, Forrest's Command, composed of Ross's Texas Brigade and Armstrong's Tennessee Brigade (cavalry).
 According to C.E.
-Holmes in an affidavit in Field's pension application, Field served in the Atlanta Campaign of 1864 commanded by John Bell Hood.
+Holmes in an affidavit in Field's pension application, Field served in the Atlanta campaign of 1864 commanded by John Bell Hood.